 Whichever form of abandonment trauma you underwent in childhood, it is now embedded into your deepest beliefs.
 It became automated.
 Reasoning does not help.
 This is also why many cognitive and behavioral forms of therapy do not resolve the problem.
 They do not address the deep-seated unconscious beliefs causing the terror you experience at the thought of being separated from your loved ones.

 Defeating fear of abandonment might be a steep mountain to climb.
 Nonetheless, it can be done.
 You probably spent your entire life tolerating harshness—from others and yourself.
 If you want to build your autonomy and become a fulfilled individual, it is time to change the way you relate to yourself and others.

-People with severe fear of abandonment usually become people-pleasers.
+People with a severe fear of abandonment complex usually become people-pleasers.

 When you are all about gratifying others, you push your needs and wants aside.
 Extreme selflessness, in this case, is not a sign of virtue.
 Instead, it is a harmful habit.
 It comes out of your fears, not altruism.
 Therefore, you need a healthy balance between doing good to others and taking care of yourself.

 Start by being kind to yourself.
 Give yourself a psychological (and a physical) hug and tell yourself that you are loved, and it will be alright.
 You will always be there for you.
 Then, commit to giving yourself plenty of chances to do the things you enjoy.